Open-Systems-Pharmacology/docs/part-3/pk-sim-creating-individuals.md

 In the **Expression** tab, all relevant enzymes, transport proteins and protein binding partners can be defined for the selected individual.

-To define a protein in the individual, right click on the corresponding protin type in the tree view and select the corresponding action in the context menu
+To define a protein in the individual, right click on the corresponding protein type in the tree view and select the corresponding action in the context menu

 ![Add a metabolizing enzyme](../assets/images/part-3/add_metabolizing_enzyme.png)